-Call us now on 1800 482 482 for no cost and we can provide confidential gambling treatment with a specialist psychologist.
+Call us now on 1800 482 482 for no cost and we can provide confidential gambling treatment with a specialist clinician.
 No referral is necessary, but you do need to make an appointment.

 We also offer counselling to partners and family members.
 We aim to help you support your loved one as they face their gambling difficulties, as well as guide you on how to look after yourself through this difficult process.

 We have a profound respect for the dignity and privacy of our clients.
-We are also committed to developing culturally appropriate counselling responses to enhance the health and wellbeing of Aboriginal and Torres Strait Islander people, and people from all cultures and backgrounds.
+We are also committed to developing culturally appropriate counselling responses to enhance the health and wellbeing of First-Nation peoples, and people from all cultures and backgrounds.

-At the Gambling Treatment and Research Clinic (GTRC), we are aware that gambling affects Indigenous Peoples and their communities at higher rates than individuals from other cultural backgrounds.
-That's why we are committed to developing culturally sensitive counselling practices of the highest standards, to enhance the health and wellbeing of Aboriginal and Torres Strait Islander people.
+At the Gambling Treatment and Research Clinic (GTRC), we are aware that gambling harm affects First-Nation Peoples and their communities at higher rates than individuals from other cultural backgrounds.
+That's why we are committed to developing culturally sensitive counselling practices of the highest standards, to enhance the health and wellbeing of First-Nation peoples.